CaptainDreamcast/prism/README.md

 ## Virtual Texture Memory
 This is a Dreamcast-only feature.
-If you want to allocate texture memory, but not enough is available, libtari will move the least recently used textures into main memory to free up space.
+If you want to allocate texture memory, but not enough is available, prism will move the least recently used textures into main memory to free up space.
 This is an automatic feature.

 ## Framerate select screen
-Used with `#include <tari/framerateselectscreen.h>`
+Used with `#include <prism/framerateselectscreen.h>`

 Dreamcast games run with 50 frames per second on European PAL TVs and with 60 frames per second on NTSC TVs.
 Usually, Dreamcast games let the player select the framerate themselves.
 To faciliate this, a simple select screen is included in the library.
 It is skipped for VGA cables.
 Windows games are set to run at 60 FPS and do not need a select screen either.
-Libtari components do not change their outward behaviour based on framerate, e.g. animations still have the same durations and physics still appear to have the same movement speed.
+Prism components do not change their outward behaviour based on framerate, e.g. animations still have the same durations and physics still appear to have the same movement speed.
 A simple example for calling the framerate select screen is given as follows:

 ```C